zsquareplusc/mpy-repl-tool/documentation/technical.rst

         The executed code should use ``print()`` to construct the answer, e.g.
         ``print(repr(obj))``.
 It is also possible to use multiple print statements to construct the response, e.g. to create a list with many entries.
-As printed lines are transfered immediately and the PC caches the data, it is possible to create very large responses.
+As printed lines are transferred immediately and the PC caches the data, it is possible to create very large responses.

         If the target raises an exception, this function will raise an exception too.
 The type depends on the exception.
-An ``IOError`` is rasied by default, unless the Traceback can be parsed.
-If an ``OSError`` is recognized it or one of the sublcasses (``FileNotFoundError``, ``PermissionError``,  ``FileExistsError``),
+An ``IOError`` is raised by default, unless the Traceback can be parsed.
+If an ``OSError`` is recognized it or one of the subclasses (``FileNotFoundError``, ``PermissionError``,  ``FileExistsError``),
-        then that one will be rised instead.
+        then that one will be raised instead.

     .. method:: evaluate(code)